 While earning his Master of Arts at NYU, Brian was also the Residential Life Assistant (RLA) at 2nd Street Residence Hall and was very involved in several organizations and programs, including NYU Alternative Breaks, the Steinhardt Graduate Student Organization, NYU Intergroup Dialogue, America Reads, the Graduate Leadership Council, and the Focus Mentorship Program.

-Jahmal serves as one of the Residential Life Administrators at the NYU Washington DC, Center.
-He shares the responsibility for addressing all resident concerns and fostering a community of open communication, education, and support.
+Ernest serves as one of the Residential Life Administrators at the NYU Washington, DC Center.
+He shares the responsibility of addressing resident concerns and harboring an open community amongst residents.

 Luis Peña is the site representative for NYU Washington, DC.
 From the NYU Office of Global Programs in New York, Luis assists students through admissions and pre-departure procedures, helping them transition into their semester/year in Washington DC.